 Technical Proposal

-In accordance with Sections 33, 34, 36, 37, the Tenderer shall provide its Technical Proposal documentation in the forms set out in 33.2, 34.2, 36.2, and 37.2 to demonstrate technical feasibility, resource adequacy and environmental compliance of the Proposed Site and Project.
+In accordance with Sections 33, 34, 36, 37, the Investor shall provide its Technical Proposal documentation in the forms set out in 33.2, 34.2, 36.2, and 37.2 to demonstrate technical feasibility, resource adequacy and environmental compliance of the Proposed Site and Project.

 Financial Bid

-The Financial Bid must contain the Price per kWh of electricity produced by the Facility, offered by the Tenderer (‘Electricity Price’), as per the form in [Appendix 13.
+The Financial Bid must contain the Price per kWh of electricity produced by the Facility, offered by the Investor (‘Electricity Price’), as per the form in [Appendix 13.
 The Electricity Price shall be VAT exclusive and expressed in MDL.
-The Electricity Price shall be binding on the Tenderer.
+The Electricity Price shall be binding on the Investor.

 No reservations or alternative proposals

-Tenderers may not make reservations in their Proposal, including in respect of the Tender Documents.
+Investors may not make reservations in their Proposal, including in respect of the Tender Documents.

 Price Ceiling